 - Disclosures in accordance with the Agreement, Customer’s instructions, and/or as compelled by applicable law.

 Purpose(s) of the data transfer and further processing

-Doppler shall only process Customer Information for the Permitted Purposes outlined in Section 2.2 (Customer Instructions) and Section 2.3 (No Sale or Sharing).
+Doppler shall only process Customer Data as described in Section 2.2 (Customer Instructions) and Section 2.3 (No Sale or Sharing).

 The period for which the personal data will be retained, or if that is not possible, the criteria used to determine that period

-Customer Information will be retained for the duration of the Agreement plus thirty (30) days after expiration or termination unless expressly instructed by Customer to delete or destroy Customer Information sooner or as otherwise required or permitted by law.
+Customer Data will be retained for the duration of the Agreement plus thirty (30) days after expiration or termination unless expressly instructed by Customer to delete or destroy Customer Data sooner or as otherwise required or permitted by law.

 For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing

 For all transfers to Sub-processors the subject matter, nature, and duration of the processing are as follows: